-After all, we have past epidemics to thank for home innovations like the ubiquity of easy-to-disinfect subway tile and front porches.
+After all, we have past epidemics to thank for home innovations like the ubiquity of easy-to-disinfect subway tile and well-ventilated front porches.
 COVID has put a swift stop to the expectation of 40-plus hours in an office and hours-long weekly commutes; how will this change what we tolerate when it comes to how our home spaces are organized?

 Studio Belem's vision for future homes shows sliding panels replacing permanent walls (via World Economic Forum)